alexehrlich/42Rio-multilayer-percepron/README.md

 # Multilayer Perceptron

-This project demonstrates the implementation of a neural network from scratch **without** any fancy ML libary to classify breast cancer data as benign or malignant.
+This project demonstrates the implementation of a neural network from scratch **without** any fancy ML libary.
+It can be trained on any kind of multidimensional data to perform multiclass classification or linear regression.
+See the basic theory below as well as the two example usages where the neural network was trained
+- to classify breast cancer data as benign or malignant.
 The training is based on a real [data set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) provided by the University of Wisconsin.
-It contains the following stpes:
+- to classify handwritten digits.
+The training is based on the MNIST dataset

+`make setup` to install all dependencies

+## Cancer classification
-- Data Preprocessing: Cleaning and Normalization
-- Data Splitting: Split the Data into 3 substes of **train** and **validation** for the training process and **test** for testing the prediction
+- `make canc_preprocess_data`: Cleaning and Normalization of the data.
+Split the Data into 3 substes of **train** and **validation** for the training process and **test** for testing the prediction
-- Training: Tweak the parameters with ackpropagation and gradient descent
+- `make canc_train_classifier`: Train the model with the self written neural_network module
-- Prediction: Uses the test dataset to test the network
+- `make canc_predict_probe`: Run the test data through the net and evaluate its performance

-***What is a Perceptron?***
-A perceptron is a fundamental unit of a neural network.
-It mimics a biological neuron, receiving inputs, applying weights, summing them, and passing the result through an activation function.

-## Preprocessing
+### Preprocessing
 The dataset has a slight imbalance of the B and M classes with ratio of 2:1, which is acceptable.
 No methods like oversampling or undersampling where applied.
 The subsets remain roughly the same class distribution.

 ```python